 Well, in order for you to figure out who your potential fans are you must first define what type of artist you are.

 If you’re a rapper would you start going to country music concerts to promote your album?
 Probably not!
 That’s bad marketing!
-Yes, there will be people there who also enjoy rap music but everyone there won’t which decreases the likely hood of them enjoying your music.
+Yes, there will be people there who also enjoy rap music but everyone there won’t which decreases the likelihood of them enjoying your music.

 If you rap, then you’re a rapper, which means you make rap music.
 BOOM!
-Which means people who like rap music will likely enjoy your music.
+This means people who like rap music will likely enjoy your music.